manthan3678/Shopify-Basics/README.md

 # Shopify-Basics

+# When There Is A Need Of basics You Can Go Through The Repo Which Contains Basic Liquid Coding Using Examples and Practiced Custom Section;

 # Liquid_Template_Language

 This repository is designed as a personal resource for practicing and reviewing Shopify development concepts, with a focus on the Liquid template language.
 It contains code samples, practical exercises, and reference materials to help you understand and implement Shopify basics effectively.